-Google’s Showcase Shopping ad format, which look similar to PLAs but take a consumer to a Google-hosted store page, accounted for 8.0% of all Google Shopping clicks during the quarter, a marked increase from 3.0% during the same time a year earlier.
-Showcase Shopping ads officially launched in October 2017 as part of Google’s AdWords advertising program.
+Within Google Shopping, the Showcase Shopping ad format, which looks similar to product listing ads (PLAs) but take a consumer to a Google-hosted store page, accounted for 10% of all Google Shopping clicks during the quarter, an increase from 8.5% in the previous quarter and more than double the share from a year ago.
+Showcase Shopping ads officially launched in October 2017 as part of Google’s AdWords advertising program and, in May, Google announced it would be rolling out new inventory, including in Google Images and the Discover feed.
 The ads allow advertisers to combine lifestyle and product images in a single ad that Google displays in paid search results for specific keyword searches.
 The ads are geared toward brands looking to attract the attention of shoppers still in the beginning of the shopping process, when they are likely to use broad search terms like “living room furniture.”
-And, since late-2018, the ads can also contain video.

-Phones accounted for 67% of retail and consumer goods advertisers’ Google search ad clicks in the first quarter, with desktop accounting for 26% and tablets 7%.
-That’s an eight percentage point increase from a year earlier.
+Phones accounted for 70% of retail and consumer goods advertisers’ Google search ad clicks in the third quarter, with desktop accounting for 23% and tablets 7%.

-Total visits driven by organic search fell 2% year over year.
-Organic search visits driven by Google grew nearly 6%, down from 12% growth in the previous quarter.
-The result was that organic search drove 26% of all visits during the quarter and 24% of mobile website visits.
+Total visits driven by organic search fell 9% year over year.
+Organic search visits driven by Google fell 11%.
+Overall, organic search drove 22% of all visits during the quarter and 21% of mobile website visits.

 Google continued to dominate mobile search during the quarter.
 The search giant accounted for 95% of U.S. visits driven by a mobile organic search during the quarter.